intel/dffml/docs/tutorials/models/slr.rst

 We're going to need a few modules from the standard library, let's import them.

-- ``pathlib`` will be used to define the directory were saved model state should be stored.
+- ``pathlib`` will be used to define the directory where saved model state should be stored.

 - ``statistics`` will be used to help us calculate the average (mean) of our